jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ![Model table](images/model_table.png)

-*Table 1: We run Hessian-free and AdaGrad in GPU, *
+*Table 1: We run Hessian-free and AdaGrad in GPU.*

 ## Results